SaltyFish123/SaltyFish123.github.io/_posts/2022-06-30-c++_concurrency.md

 ### Identifying threads

 Thread identifiers are of type std::thread::id and can be retrieved in two ways.
 First, the identifier for a thread can be obtained from its associated std::thread object by calling the get_id() member function.
-If the std::thread object doesn’t have an associated thread of execution, the call to get_id() returns a default-constructed std::thread::id object, which indicates “not any thread.”
+If the std::thread object doesn't have an associated thread of execution, the call to get_id() returns a default-constructed std::thread::id object, which indicates "not any thread."
 Alternatively, the identifier for the current thread can be obtained by calling std::this_thread::get_id() , which is also defined in the <thread> header.

 You can read the **thread** header file and it will show the declaration of the class id of the class thread.
 The class id is copyable.

 ### join()

-The act of calling join() also cleans up any storage associated with the thread, so the std::thread object is no longer associated with the now-finished thread; it isn’t associated with any thread.
-This means that you can call join() only once for a given thread; once you’ve called join() , the std::thread object is no longer joinable, and joinable() will return false.
+The act of calling join() also cleans up any storage associated with the thread, so the std::thread object is no longer associated with the now-finished thread; it isn't associated with any thread.
+This means that you can call join() only once for a given thread; once you've called join() , the std::thread object is no longer joinable, and joinable() will return false.

 ### detach()

-If you don’t need to wait for a thread to finish, you can just detach it.
-This breaks the association of the thread with the std::thread object and ensures that std::terminate() won’t be called when the std::thread object is destroyed, even though the thread is still running in the background.
+If you don't need to wait for a thread to finish, you can just detach it.
+This breaks the association of the thread with the std::thread object and ensures that std::terminate() won't be called when the std::thread object is destroyed, even though the thread is still running in the background.
 The ownership and control of the detached thread is passed over to the c++ runtime library to ensure the resources associated with the thread are correctly reclaimed when the thread exits.

 ### thread exception safety